Clarence Lushbaugh: Early life and education

 Clarence Chancelum Lushbaugh Jr. was born on March 15, 1916, in Covington, Kentucky.
 His father, Clarence Lushbaugh Sr., was a railroad freight worker who died after contracting the Spanish flu in 1918.
 Lushbaugh attended Walnut Hills High School in Cincinnati, Ohio, near where he grew up.
 As a child, he was an excellent student, and was elected class president during his senior year, beating out fellow student and future colleague Eugene Saenger.
-He was also an avid participant in the Boy Scouts of America.
+He was also an avid participant in the Boy Scouts of America, earning his Eagle Scout rank on September 27, 1932, with Troop 102 in Cincinnati, Ohio.

 He enrolled at the University of Cincinnati, where he studied for three years before moving in 1937 to the University of Chicago, finishing his bachelor's degree in anatomy in 1938.